ObaidUr-Rahmaan/cron-jobs/README.md

 # cron-jobs
-Cron jobs to automate tedious tasks
+My local Cron jobs to automate tedious tasks - Feel free to use